 b) If one or more of the aforementioned circumstances occur, or that might characterize potential conflicts of interest, the reviewer shall return the application immediately.
 If the reviewer feels unsure about the existence of a potential conflict of interest or not, (s)he can consult with FAPESP’s Scientific Directorate.

 On signing the advisory report, the ad hoc reviewer formally declares : "There is no circumstance that typifies a situation of potential conflict of interest or that may be seen as a hindrance for an unbiased opinion.
 I hereby agree to keep completely confidential and not disclose, publish or use for any purpose, except as expressly authorized by the Principal Investigator responsible for the current proposal, any information obtained by reading the Proposal.”

 11.4) Reconsideration request

-a) Deadlines for submitting Scientific Reports are defined in the Grant or Fellowship Contract.
+a) Deadlines for submitting Scientific Reports are defined in the Grant or Fellowship Term.
 Their submission within stipulated time limits is essential for the release of the remaining balances of the awarded grant.

 b.1) 1st Scientific Progress Report until the 20th day of the 18th month of the grant.